 Key Takeaways for California Employers

-If yes, those employers should change company policies regarding the consideration of criminal history to cover the two new categories of applicants under the expanded definition––and should update their process for when they intend to deny an applicant employment based on criminal record history to match FCA procedural requirements (i.e initial assessment before notice of preliminary decision).
+If yes, those employers should change their company policies regarding the consideration of criminal history to cover the two new categories of applicants under the expanded definition.
+They should update their process for denying an applicant employment based on criminal record history to match FCA procedural requirements (i.e., initial assessment before notice of preliminary decision).

 California employers should also audit job advertisements and postings for non-compliant references to criminal history and edit them accordingly.

-And, as always, they should provide learning and training around staying compliant with updated employment laws for all current and future employees involved in hiring (i.e. hiring managers and HR professionals).
+As always, they should provide learning and training on staying compliant with updated employment laws for all current and future employees involved in hiring (i.e., hiring managers and HR professionals).

 This article is not intended to provide legal advice.
 Please check with your advisors before making any changes.